storybookjs/marko/docs/configure/babel.md

 Storybook’s webpack config by [default](#default-configuration) sets up [Babel](https://babeljs.io/) for ES6 transpiling.
 Storybook works with evergreen browsers by default.

-If you want to run Storybook in IE11, make sure to remove the `@storybook/addon-docs` addon, as this currently [causes issues in IE11](https://github.com/storybookjs/storybook/issues/8884).
-It's included in `@storybook/addon-essentials` which we add by default.
-So, make sure to replace this one with the individual addons you want to have.
+If you want to run Storybook in IE11, make sure to [disable](../essentials/introduction#disabling-addons) the docs-addon that is part of `@storybook/addon-essentials`, as this currently [causes issues in IE11](https://github.com/storybookjs/storybook/issues/8884).

 Here are some key features of Storybook's Babel configurations.